opendistro/for-elasticsearch-docs/docs/security-configuration/configuration.md

 ### Supported formats and algorithms

-The Security plugin supports digitally signed, compact JSON web tokens with all standard algorithms:
+The security plugin supports digitally signed, compact JSON web tokens with all standard algorithms:

 ```
 HS256: HMAC using SHA-256